 What the three states with the highest demand have in common is the hotter climate, so it plays to one of the mentioned needs, such as comfortable living conditions.

-With regards to the ROI even in the states with higher demand for homes with pool it’s a fine line, and not always the best idea to build one, when you take into consideration the average costs to install in-ground pools of between $20,000 to $65,000.
+It’s not always the best idea to build one when you consider the average costs to install in-ground pools of between $20,000 to $65,000.

 So is it better to sell a house with a pool?

 Generally speaking, no. Just having a house with a pool won’t make it better or sell any faster.